Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups: Quantum (anti-)de Sitter algebras

 The physical dimension of $z$ is inherited from $P_0$, $[z]=[P_0]^{-1}$, so that this can be interpreted as a fundamental length (provided that $c=1$), which in the usual DSR theories is considered to be of the order of the Planck length $l_p$.

-Expressions (\ref{fa})--(\ref{fc}) show the commutativity character of the lhs diagram (\ref{aa}); the limit $z\to 0$ in each of the three particular quantum algebras contained in the family $U_z(so_\k(2,2))$ leads to the corresponding Lie algebra $so_\k(2,2)$ and its invariants, while the contraction $\k= 0$ ($\rho\to 0$) in $U_z(so_\k(2,2))$ gives rise to the $\kappa$-Poincar\'e algebra and its deformed invariants in the basis formerly worked out in~\cite{Giller}.
+Expressions (\ref{fa})--(\ref{fc}) show the commutativity character of the l.h.s.\ of the diagram (\ref{aa}); the limit $z\to 0$ in each of the three particular quantum algebras contained in the family $U_z(so_\k(2,2))$ leads to the corresponding Lie algebra $so_\k(2,2)$ and its invariants, while the contraction $\k= 0$ ($\rho\to 0$) in $U_z(so_\k(2,2))$ gives rise to the $\kappa$-Poincar\'e algebra and its deformed invariants in the basis formerly worked out in~\cite{Giller}.
 Both types of limits can be applied {\em separately}.
-Such a viewpoint suggests some kind of `duality' between quantum deformations supported by $z$ and curvature parametrized by $\k$ (the introduction of the latter from Poincar\'e may be interpreted as a classical deformation~\cite{Gilmore}).
-The dual relationship between quantum deformation parameters and classical deformation ones ($z\leftrightarrow \k$) was already analysed for the $(1+1)$D case in~\cite{Poisson} and, in fact, the role of $z$ as a curvature also arises within the Drinfel'd-double as commented in section 3.1 (see~\cite{Kowalskia,Kowalskib}).
+Such a viewpoint suggests some kind of ``duality" between quantum deformations induced by $z$ and ``curvature deformations" parametrized by $\k$; recall that (A)dS symmetries can be considered as a ``classical" deformation of Poincar\'e invariance~\cite{Ober,Ober2,Gilmore}.

+The dual relationship between quantum deformation parameters and classical deformation ones ($z\leftrightarrow \k$) was already analysed for the $(1+1)$D case in~\cite{Poisson} and, in fact, the role of $z$ as a curvature also arises within the Drinfel'd-double approach, as commented in section 3.1 (see~\cite{Kowalskia,Kowalskib}).
+Moreover, the ``semidualization" approach in 2+1 quantum gravity introduced in~\cite{MSsemid} (see also~\cite{OSsemid, Oseir}) provides a more complete Hopf algebraic understanding of this duality between the Planck scale $l_p$ and the cosmological constant $\k=\ro^2=-\Lambda$, and shows its direct connection with the quantum version of the so-called Born reciprocity principle~\cite{Born} between (now non-commutative) coordinates and (curved) momenta.
+This framework is also helpful in order to understand the existing constraints on contraction limits involving these two parameters, that we will discuss in the sequel.

-\subsect{Contractions and the Planck length}
+\subsection{Contractions and the Planck length}